co-cart/co-cart/readme.txt

 Such as when the cart was created.
 This information is only stored in the browser session.

 Also the source of the cart it was last saved.
 For the web it will be `WooCommerce` and for your headlesss store `CoCart`.
-This lets you know which version of your store your customers are shopping from.
+This lets you know which version of your store your customers are shopping from should you have both web and app versions.

 = Can I have WordPress running on one domain and my headless store on another domain? =